 How to Serve and Confuse Your Opponent All at Once

 If you are a new player in the world of table tennis, then you could probably use a few pointers to help you better your game.
-Even if you consider yourself an advanced player and have been playing the game for years, a little advice would never hurt you either.
+Even if you consider yourself an advanced player and have played the game for years, a little advice would never hurt you either.

-There are many different tips and tricks to help improve your table tennis skills, but one of the more important skills sets to work on is your table tennis serve spin.
-Most players who are new to the game serve the ball kind of flat and it usually has very little, if any, deliberate spin.
+There are many tips and tricks to improve your table tennis skills, but one of the more essential skill sets to work on is your table tennis serve spin.
+Most players who are new to the game serve the ball flat, and it usually has minimal, if any, deliberate spin.

-More advanced players will serve the ball with an intentional spin placed on the ball that makes it not only curve, but also changes how it bounces.
+More advanced players will serve the ball with an intentional spin placed on the ball that makes it curve and changes how it bounces.

-If done correctly, and with enough force behind it, the ball should curve down and then quickly skip forward once it comes into contact with the table.
-This will work even better if the ball comes down and lands close to the end on your opponent’s side of the table.
+If done correctly and with enough force behind it, the ball should curve down and then quickly skip forward once it comes into contact with the table.
+It will work even better if the ball comes down and lands close to the end on your opponent’s side of the table.

 Another type of serve spin is the side-spin serve.
-With this serve, you are going to take the racket in front of your body in order to make the ball spin.
-Keep in mind that if you are serving right-handed, and using a forehand serve, then the ball will spin clockwise if viewed from the top.
+With this serve, you will take the racket in front of your body to make the ball spin.
+If you are serving right-handed and using a forehand serve, then the ball will spin clockwise if viewed from the top.

-The final type of table tennis serve spin is a back-spin serve, also called an under-spin serve.
-This is ideal for attacking players, especially less experienced players.
+The final type of table tennis serve spin is a backspin serve, also called an under-spin serve.
+It is ideal for attacking players, especially less experienced players.

-Having a heavy back-spin increase the chance it will be a lost point for your opponent, as it will be very hard to return this type of serve.
-Finally, if you want to really confuse your opponent, the mix up your serves with some that have no spin at all.
+Having a heavy backspin increase the chance it will be a lost point for your opponent, as it will be tough to return this type of serve.
+Finally, if you want to confuse your opponent, mix up your serves with some that have no spin at all.

 Table Tennis Serve Tips That You Can Refer To

-When you are serving, it’s probably the only time where you have full control of the ball.
+When you are serving, it’s probably the only time you have complete control of the ball.
 Use the following tips to improve your game and table tennis serve.
-In this post, we are looking at why the two areas I mentioned are so important to target.
+This post looks at why the two areas I mentioned are so important to target.

 Long and to the corners:

 The main point here is to serve the ball deep into the corners of the table.
-Those areas are much harder for your opponents to get strong shots.
+Those areas are much more challenging for your opponents to get strong shots.
 If you consistently play deep, you will notice that the opponent needs to stretch to return the ball.

 Short and over the net

-This is probably the best area to serve and so do professionals 80% of the time with a long serve thrown in from time to time to surprise the opponent.
-The reason this area is so effective is that it makes it harder for your opponent to generate any swings on their shots.
+It is probably the best area to serve, and so do professionals 80% of the time, with a long serve thrown in from time to time to surprise the opponent.
+This area is so effective because it makes it harder for your opponent to generate any swings on their shots.
 So if they can’t hit the ball hard, you will be in a better position to return the ball more effectively.
-Be sure to vary how you serve the ball with backspin which will force your opponent to lift the ball up.
+Be sure to vary how you serve the ball with backspin, which will force your opponent to lift the ball up.
 Nice!

 3 Things You Need To Do Now: